Zinc for COVID-19: real-time meta analysis of 53 studies (41 treatment studies and 12 sufficiency studies)

 Figure 15 shows a comparison of results for RCTs and non-RCT studies.
 Figure 16, 17, and 18 show forest plots for random effects meta-analysis of all Randomized Controlled Trials, RCT mortality results, and RCT hospitalization results.
 RCT results are included in Table 1 and Table 2.

-[Jadad].
-For example, the overhead may delay treatment, dramatically compromising efficacy; they may encourage monotherapy for simplicity at the cost of efficacy which may rely on combined or synergistic effects; the participants that sign up may not reflect real world usage or the population that benefits most in terms of age, comorbidities, severity of illness, or other factors; standard of care may be compromised and unable to evolve quickly based on emerging research for new diseases; errors may be made in randomization and medication delivery; and investigators may have hidden agendas or vested interests influencing design, operation, analysis, and the potential for fraud.
+[Jadad], and analysis of double-blind RCTs has identified extreme levels of bias [Gøtzsche].
+For COVID-19, the overhead may delay treatment, dramatically compromising efficacy; they may encourage monotherapy for simplicity at the cost of efficacy which may rely on combined or synergistic effects; the participants that sign up may not reflect real world usage or the population that benefits most in terms of age, comorbidities, severity of illness, or other factors; standard of care may be compromised and unable to evolve quickly based on emerging research for new diseases; errors may be made in randomization and medication delivery; and investigators may have hidden agendas or vested interests influencing design, operation, analysis, and the potential for fraud.
 All of these biases have been observed with COVID-19 RCTs.
 There is no guarantee that a specific RCT provides a higher level of evidence.

 [Concato] find that well-designed observational studies do not systematically overestimate the magnitude of the effects of treatment compared to RCTs.
 [Anglemyer] summarized reviews comparing RCTs to observational studies and found little evidence for significant differences in effect estimates.
 [Lee] shows that only 14% of the guidelines of the Infectious Diseases Society of America were based on RCTs.
 Evaluation of studies relies on an understanding of the study and potential biases.
 Limitations in an RCT can outweigh the benefits, for example excessive dosages, excessive treatment delays, or Internet survey bias could have a greater effect on results.
 Ethical issues may also prevent running RCTs for known effective treatments.
 For more on issues with RCTs see [Deaton, Nichol].